mcenek/cognitiveABM/README.md

     The dictionary bug is most likely occurring due to a small overlap between two dictionaries that are being compared.
 This overlap rarely happens.
 A suggested fix is coming up with a better system than relying on dictionaries to save data.

+If these bugs are encountered, usually deleted qMapGenerated and rerunning the program once or twice will stop occurrences of these bugs.
+I am guessing some random seed value contributes to these bugs.
+One addition that could be added is saving the random seeds so that if a bug occurs, you can debug it using the same seed.

 The QLearning module needs to be edited to more extensively test the qlearning process (such as having the agents roam without a map and seeing what happens over time)

 #### Desired: